Software is not the solution

 Before we go further, we must stress that this article is not arguing for digital teams and organisations to abandon their software - quite the opposite in fact - the right mix of software is crucial to success in online retail and journey optimisation.

-It is also helpful for our purposes to organise E-Commerce software solutions by their application to digital effectiveness and conversion optimisation in online retail channels.
+It is also helpful for our purposes to organise E-Commerce software solutions by their application to digital effectiveness and innovation of online channels.
 (The below is by no means a full list of software suites necessary for successful e-commerce with CRM, PPC, SEO, email marketing solutions have been intentionally left out for brevity).

 Broadly, we can segment software solutions (as relevant to user experience and experimentation) into several themes: